So Many Places to Choose From Featuring Variety and Genuine Flavor

-Can you even talk about Chianti without including its rich range of flavours?
-An integral part of any holiday vacation is simply enjoying the landscape, the scents and the natural ingredients that make up part of its culinary traditions.
+An integral part of any holiday vacation is simply enjoying the flavors, scents and the natural ingredients that make up part of its culinary traditions.
 Exploring the authentic recipes, homemade pasta, wood oven pizzas and delicious wines is all part of the fun while vacation in Chianti at the heart of Tuscany.

 Choose yours or add a new one - and be sure to let me know so I can check it out!

 1. La Posta

 ( Via Spartaco Lavagnini, 14 - San Polo in Chianti)

 Probably the first restaurant I ever ate at in Chianti and I still remember the dish I ate: Peposo.
 The fact that I can still remember how delicious it was should be an indication of how much I loved this place.

 The chef and owner knows how to recreate authentic and classical recipes but he is always on the look out for something new and different.
 He utilizes lots of local sources for his ingredients and keeps a fresh and ever changing menu.
 They have a wood burning oven and do great pizzas.

 Offers indoor/outdoor seating and they have a large parking lot.

 2. Le Panzenelle